≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-As shown, AB InBev’s interest coverage with respect to normalized EBITDA was at a 3-year high of 4.78X in fiscal 2022.
+That said, with respect to the normalized EBITDA, AB InBev’s interest coverage ratio is at an even more comfortable level.
+As shown, AB InBev’s interest coverage with respect to normalized EBITDA was at a reasonably high of 3.92X in fiscal 2023.

-AB InBev’s Debt Payments Due
+Debt Due

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.